 As well as 11+, I have tutored for GCSE History and 13+ Common Entrance.
 My specialist areas are essay writing, English and History.
 One of my recent students achieved entry into Eton College.

-I tutor students on a 1:1 or 1:2 basis for the 11+ (Kent Test) and independent school entrance examinations.
+I tutor students on a 1:1 or small group basis for the 11+ (Kent Test) and independent school entrance examinations; I have also tutored international students online.
 The sessions are tailored to the individual students and I follow a flexible plan to ensure that all 11+ content is taught.
 I use the Singapore maths method to develop problem-solving and set homework (maths, English and reasoning) every week.
-Tutoring takes place from my home on a weekly basis and are suitable for Year 4 and 5 students.
+Tutoring takes place from my home on a weekly basis and I take students in Year 4 and 5.

-As well as individual tutoring, I offer small group past paper sessions, as well as maths and English workshops.
+In addition, I run past paper and workshops sessions during the half-term and holiday for Year 5.
 In these sessions, we go over past papers and focus on particular areas such as problem-solving and creative writing.
-The workshops are suitable for Year 4 and 5, are an excellent way to track progress and learn essential skills such as exam technique, time management and critical reading.
-Students enjoy working together, putting the concepts we have learnt into practise, and are proud when they have made progress.
+The workshops are an excellent way to track progress and learn essential skills such as exam technique, time management and critical reading.
+Students enjoy working together, applying the concepts we have learnt, and are proud when they have made progress.

 Common Entrance (13+)